siddharth271/infra_as_code/README.md

 # infra_as_code

-This folder contains a terraform example to spawn a server on AWS.
+This contains a terraform example to spawn a server on AWS.
 It uses **Datadog tool** for RAM and CPU monitoring.

 **First, to configure Datadog -**